 The Reserve is a bird-watchers paradise, with 250 species recorded, including ostrich and the endemic Cape sugarbird and orange-breasted sunbird.

 A worthwhile stop on the way to the Good Hope Nature Reserve is Boulders Beach, just past Simon's Town - a rugged coastal area which is home to a large colony of African or jackass penguins, so called because their call sounds like a donkey braying.
-Boulders Beach is one of only 2 mainland nesting colonies of African or jackass penguins in South Africa.
+Boulders Beach is one of only 2 mainland nesting colonies of African penguins in South Africa.
 From just 2 breeding pairs in 1982, the colony has now grown to nearly 3,000.
 There are a number of small, sheltered bays looking out into False Bay, which are sheltered from the wind by large granite boulders which are estimated to be over 500 million years old.
 Having paid a small entrance fee, most visitors head to the wooden boardwalk which leads right into the heart of the breeding and nesting ground, where the photo opportunities are endless.

 A pleasant place to stop on your way back to Cape Town is Noordhoek.
 The massive expanse of white beach here is particularly popular with surfers and walkers (although it is not safe for swimming), and there are also a couple of restaurants/cafes if you are in need of a light lunch or afternoon tea.
 The winding cliff road running alongside the Atlantic coastline from Noordhoek to Hout Bay, called Chapman's Peak Drive, is a toll road, but well worth the small fee as the scenery is awesome.